 - Veronique Chartrand, aged 29, who landed in America from Paris, in 1902

-- Thomas Chartrand, aged 23, who emigrated to the United States, in 1919
+- Thomas Chartrand, aged 23, who immigrated to the United States, in 1919

 - Jean Chartrand, aged 0, who landed in America, in 1920

-- Louise Chartrand, aged 30, who emigrated to the United States, in 1920
+- Louise Chartrand, aged 30, who immigrated to the United States, in 1920

 Chartrand Settlers in Canada in the 20th Century

 - Amedie Chartrand, aged 60, who immigrated to Montreal, Quebec, in 1911